Wheezy Caching comes with the following cache implementations:

 CacheDependency can be used to invalidate items across different cache partitions (namespaces).
 Note that delete must be performed for each namespace and/or cache.

-It is important to avoid key collision for master key due to a way how dependency keys are built.
-The dependency keys are built by adding a suffix with incremental number to master key, e.g. if master key is ‘key’ than dependent keys used by CacheDependency will be ‘key1’, ‘key2’, ‘key3’, etc. The master key stores a number of dependent keys thus this number is incremented each time you add something to dependency.
+It is important to avoid key collisions for the master key due to the way in which dependency keys are built.
+The dependency keys are built by adding a suffix with incremental number to the master key, e.g. if master key is ‘key’ than dependent keys used by CacheDependency will be ‘key1’, ‘key2’, ‘key3’, etc. The master key stores the number of dependent keys thus this number is incremented each time you add something to a dependency.

 If a master key is composed as a concatenation with some id it must be suffixed with a delimiter (a symbol that is not part of the id) to avoid key collision.
 In the example below id is a number so choosing ‘:’ as a delimiter suites our needs: